-As we saw above, a \$15,000 traditional 401(k) contribution is identical to a \$10,500 Roth contribution at a 30% tax rate.
-Using a 40% tax rate, to more closely reflect the actual very highly compensated employee's marginal tax rate, the equivalent Roth 401(k) contribution would be \$9,000.
-Consequently, if you contribute \$15,000 to a Roth 401(k), it's financially equivalent to a \$25,000 traditional 401(k) contribution.
-Of course a \$25,000 401(k) contribution is not allowed, but this illustrates the dramatic leveraging advantage of a Roth.
+As we saw above, a \$18,000 traditional 401(k) contribution is identical to a \$12,600 Roth contribution at a 30% tax rate.
+Using a 40% tax rate, to more closely reflect the actual very highly compensated employee's marginal tax rate, the equivalent Roth 401(k) contribution would be \$10,800.
+Consequently, if you contribute \$18,000 to a Roth 401(k), it's financially equivalent to a \$30,000 traditional 401(k) contribution.
+Of course a \$30,000 401(k) contribution is not allowed, but this illustrates the dramatic leveraging advantage of a Roth.
 The Roth effectively raises the 401(k) contribution limits.
 For the very highly compensated employees who can afford to pay the tax in addition to the contribution, Roth Axiom #2 provides a clear answer-To Roth!

 As a last note, there are some formalities.
 Your employer must adopt an amendment to their plan to allow for the Roth designation of 401(k) contributions.
 Roths must be accounted for separately.
 The preferential income tax-free treatment of earnings is only available if distributions are made after 5 years and after age 591⁄2, disability or death.

-When the IRS issues final regulations, we will post a full description on all of the intricate Roth 401(k) tax and distribution characteristics on our web site, the401kstore.com.
-In the meantime, the two Roth Axioms should assist you in deciding whether To Roth, or not to Roth?
+To Roth, or not to Roth?...that is the question.